 Keystone stretches out the picture (either horizontally or vertically where needed) so you get a perfectly rectangular output on the screen.
-It can be useful - but extra scaling affects image quality, so it should only be used as a last resort.
+It can be useful - but extra scaling affects image quality, so it should be used only as a last resort.
 When setting up a projector, you want as little distortion as possible for the best image.

 Slowly adjust the focus back and forth until it’s as sharp as can be, with your friend giving you guidance on whether the pixels are blurry or not.

-For contrast, pause on a scene with fluffy clouds: crank up the contrast to the top, and then turn it down incrementally until you start to see the detail rather than just a white blob.
+For contrast, we like to pause on a scene with fluffy clouds: crank up the contrast to the top, and then turn it down incrementally until you start to see the detail rather than just a white blob.

-You might not need to do much to the colour controls, but if you do then you should stick on a brightly coloured scene and push the controls up if you think they need more punch, or down if they’re overblown.
+You might not need to do much to the colour controls, but if you do then you should stick on a brightly coloured scene and push the controls up if you think they need more punch, or down if they are overblown.
 A scene with human faces will also be a good measure of skin tones.

-Also, while an Eco mode can be good for keeping the projector’s fan quiet, it will also negatively impact the punchiness of the picture.
+Also, while an Eco mode can be good for keeping the projector’s fan quiet, it will also negatively impact the punch of the picture.
 Most projectors have one, so it’s worth digging into the settings and turning it off.